 👉 Lost deal + any action = notification

-From a marketing perspective, you can mix and match scoring actions to create different groups or segments of leads that you would like to drill down into.
+From a marketing perspective, you can mix and match scoring actions to create different groups or segments of leads that you would like to drill down into or use for retargeting.

 Or as mentioned above, pull list of won or lost deals to look for common journey points that can help to better inform your strategies and tactics.